revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

   ---

-22.What will be the output of the following code?
+22.What is the output of the following code?

 ```python
 str = "RevatureLearningProcess"